guilimberg/Star_cluster_distribution/README.md

 I hope this is useful to some people. **Feel free to utilize the codes presented in this repository** for educational purposes, presentation/outreach, and even publications.
 Please acknowledge, if possible. (:

 The background image that I utilize for these figure has been produced by ESA's Gaia Collaboration with data from its second data release.
 You can find it in the following link: [Gaia highlights](https://www.cosmos.esa.int/web/gaia/highlights-of-gaia-dr2).
 Please acknowledge their magnificent work.
-For details about the this image came to be and all that it represents, see, for instance, this other link: [Gaia sky map details](https://sci.esa.int/web/gaia/-/60169-gaia-s-sky-in-colour).
+For details about how this image came to be and all that it represents, see, for instance, this other link: [Gaia sky map details](https://sci.esa.int/web/gaia/-/60169-gaia-s-sky-in-colour).

 ![Gaia sky map in colors](https://www.cosmos.esa.int/documents/29201/1666086/GDR2_fluxRGB_hammer_624x312.png/289bee74-9b94-3711-1538-487ff9513e61?t=1524433274000)